 In 1869, Barton traveled through Europe to regain her health.
 While in Switzerland, she learned about the International Red Cross, established in Geneva in 1864.
 Returning to the US, Barton built support for the creation of an American society of the Red Cross by writing pamphlets, lecturing, and meeting with President Rutherford B. Hayes.
 On May 21, 1881, the American Association of the Red Cross was formed; Barton was elected president in June.
 In 1882, the US joined the International Red Cross.

 Barton remained with the Red Cross until 1904, attending national and international meetings, aiding with disasters, helping the homeless and poor, and writing about her life and the Red Cross.
 She was also an ardent supporter of women’s suffrage.
 In 1904, she established the National First Aid Association of America, an organization that emphasized emergency preparedness and developed first aid kits.
-Her Glen Echo, Maryland home became a National Historic Site in 1975, the first dedicated to a woman of achievement.
+Her Glen Echo, Maryland home became a National Historic Site in 1975, the first dedicated to the achievements of a woman.

 - "Clara Barton."
 Encyclopedia of World Biography.
 Detroit: Gale, 1998.
 U.S. History in Context.
 Accessed January 31, 2015. http://ic.galegroup.com/ic/uhic/ReferenceDetailsPage/ReferenceDetailsWindow?failOverType=&query=&prodId=UHIC&windowstate=normal&contentModules=&display-query=&mode=view&displayGroupName=Reference&limiter=&currPage=&disableHighlighting=false&displayGroups=&sortBy=&search_within_results=&p=UHIC%3AWHIC&action=e&catId=&activityType=&scanId=&documentId=GALE%7CK1631000476&source=Bookmark&u=ereader_his_gale&jsid=f02cc5085a03540d9de5ac1d3718366e